radixnameservice/rns-management-client/README.md

 ### 3. Choose Your Action

-Select one of four main modes:
+Select one of three main modes:

 #### Instantiate New RNS
 1. Choose to use an existing package or deploy a new one